harmanveer-2546/Recurrent-Neural-Networks/README.md

 * Sentiment Analysis: By understanding the context and flow of text, RNNs can analyze sentiment in social media posts, reviews, or surveys.
 * Stock Market Recommendation: RNNs can analyze market trends and news to suggest potential investment opportunities.
 * Sequence study of the genome and DNA: RNNs can analyze sequential data in genomes and DNA to identify patterns and predict gene function or disease risk.

+## Conclusion
+Recurrent Neural Networks (RNNs) are a powerful and versatile tool with a wide range of applications.
+They are commonly used in language modeling and text generation, as well as voice recognition systems.
+One of the key advantages of RNNs is their ability to process sequential data and capture long-range dependencies.
+When paired with Convolutional Neural Networks (CNNs), they can effectively create labels for untagged images, demonstrating a powerful synergy between the two types of neural networks.

+However, one challenge with traditional RNNs is their struggle with learning long-range dependencies, which refers to the difficulty in understanding relationships between data points that are far apart in the sequence.
+This limitation is often referred to as the vanishing gradient problem.
+To address this issue, a specialized type of RNN called Long-Short Term Memory Networks (LSTM) has been developed, and this will be explored further in future articles.
+RNNs, with their ability to process sequential data, have revolutionized various fields, and their impact continues to grow with ongoing research and advancements.